nebelorz/NST-medivia-bot/README.md

 # NST 📌
-*Welcome to Nebel's Slacking Tools (NST), I encourage you to read it before getting in with the software, I'll keep it short, I promise :)*
+*Welcome to Nebel's Slacking Tools (NST), I encourage you to take a look at the readme before getting in with the software, I'll keep it short, I promise :)*

 The NST are developed to enhance your mana training in a convenient way, helping you not missing any single mana point.

 Completely built with [Python](https://www.python.org/) and using image recognition and mouse/keyboard inputs, it's not detectable unless a GM catches you in-situ.

 # INSTRUCTIONS 📋
-_Download as ZIP, extract all the files in the same folder and execute "NST <version>.exe"._
+_Download ZIP, extract all the files in the same folder and execute "NST <version>.exe"._

 # HOW TO USE ⚙️